Albert0i/RedisDump/ScriptingWithLua.md

 21
 ```

-While many of us still conceive Redis a **cache mechanism**, it is not that Redis is a cache but that it is *easy* to implement a cache with Redis with:
+While many of us still conceive Redis a **cache mechanism**, it is not that Redis is a cache but that it is *easy* to implement a cache with Redis:

 - **Cache Aside** : A read operation first checks if it is cached, if it is, just returns the cached data; If it isn't, reads data from database, stores in cache and returns the data;
 - **Write Through**: An update operation always updates the cache;